The Lake Tahoe Real Estate Market is Battling Fear, Uncertainty, and Doubt

 The Absorption Rate Improved in August

 Inventory levels appear to have peaked in August, and it seems that there will be fewer listings on the market in the remaining months of 2022.
-Over the last 30 days, the absorption of Tahoe housing inventory has fallen by .75%, which means that homes are selling faster in August than in July.
+Over the last 30 days, the absorption of Tahoe housing inventory has increased by .75%, which means that homes are selling faster in August than in July.
 If this momentum sticks and fewer homes come on the market in Q4, then demand will outpace supply heading into the winter, which is typically a constrained inventory time period, helping to further stabilize the market.

 A Stabilized Market Provides Opportunity for Buyers and Sellers Alike